auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 As an alternative explanation of entropy from a more human perspective, entropy can be a measure of uncertainty.
 We can define entropy as the minimum number of yes or no questions we need to ask to remove uncertainty from the system.
 Entropy is the minimum number of questions needed to have full information.

 Imagine a box full of 400 H2O molecules.
 When the H2O is in the state of an ice block, the structure is rigid.
 How many questions do we need to ask to specify where the H2O molecules are in the box?
 What about when the box is liquid, just a pool of water at the bottom of the box?
 The H2O molecules are spread out, looser; their position in the space of the box is less rigid, more variable.
 When the H2O is gas, where are the molecules?
 Now they can be just about anywhere in the box.
 We have an intuitive sense, a model of how the material world works, that the ice and water would be at the bottom of the box while the gas floats.
 We can divide up the points of space in a 3-dimensional box as the yes or no question of "is an H2O molecule here?"
 In ice form, we should be able to find the molecules quite fast.
 In liquid, less fast, but gas would take the longest of all.
-If we track a specific molecule, say molecule #297, the rise in uncertainty as to where the molecule is as the H2O molecules change in state from ice to water to vapor is the nature of entropy.
+If we track a specific molecule the rise in uncertainty as to where the molecule is as the H2O molecules change in state from ice to water to vapor is the nature of entropy.

-~ Move math talk later, read over squares - inference or deduction?

-Let us see how entropy relates to mathematics.
-Why is it that math has translated across languages and cultures?
-If math is simply a human idea, a useful fiction, then wouldn't people disagree on math?
-Few other ideas have passed those barriers.
-Are we somehow connecting to something outside of us in a mathematical plane of existence?

-Think of a square in terms of entropy.
-How many questions do you need to ask to describe a square?
-Math is about the structure of information.
-The definition of a square provides a structure of information which we can make inferences on.
-There is math which is built upon itself, a few axioms or definitions, and there is applied math.
-We stumbled upon math and found it unreasonably effective set of mathematics for describing our universe.
-We can create new systems of math which don't map to our reality.
-Of course we don't always find an application, but we can explore possibilities.

-Every human being is running something like a computer program, processing information.
-When we introspect on the question of can our mind be separate from our body, many believe we can separate.
-We see there are generalized aspects of computing information in how our brains work.
-We have a biological self and a simulated, information processing self.
-As we age the two can feel disconnected.
-We, the simulated self, can grow divergent to and less attached to our body.

 ## We are an evolutionary algorithm.